Manage My Property Logo

 What happens to the personal information I supply to you?

-Any personal information you supply to us will be treated confidentially and held in compliance with the Data Protection Act 1998.
-On signing the application form you authorise us and our estate agents to share this information with the landlord and any third party contractors that effect works at the property of in order that we can gain approval for the tenancy.
+Any personal information you supply to us will be treated confidentially and held in compliance with the Data Protection Act.
+On signing the application form you authorise us and our letting agents to share this information with the landlord and any third party contractors that effect works at the property of in order that we can gain approval for the tenancy.
+We will never send you marketing emails.

 How do I pay my rent each month?